Sehar Fatima

-TikTok Influencer Rates: What You Should Pay (and What’s a Scam)
+TikTok Influencer Rates in 2026: What You Should Pay (and What’s a Scam)

 Figuring out TikTok influencer rates can be quite challenging.
 One creator might charge $500 for a post, while another with the same follower count asks for $5,000.

-Without benchmarks, it’s easy to overspend or fall into scams.
+That’s why it’s easy to overspend or fall into scams without benchmarks.

 If you are planning marketing campaigns, knowing how influencer pricing works will help you budget smarter and avoid costly mistakes.